You have to learn to get rid of the buttons instead of the button pushers.

 First, let’s look at how hot buttons develop.
 To do this, we have to go back in time in your life and assume that “If it’s not one thing, it’s your mother,” or something like that.
 As you grew up, my guess is that you were not 100% perfect all the time, according to your parents or those who played that role in your life.
 You may have been the type who tried to do this, but that’s a whole ‘nother story.
 In any case, let’s assume that you made a “mistake” once in a while.
 I put that word in quotes, because who’s to say anything is a “mistake?”
 Actually, this is where the “magic” begins, because it’s only a mistake to someone who believes it is.

 Most people, unless they are enlightened masters (and even then I’m not so sure), have beliefs about how it should be or how they want it to be in this life.
 They go around living their life as if their beliefs are “the truth.”
-(Certainly yours are, but we can never be so sure about theirs!)
+(Certainly, yours are, but we can never be so sure about theirs!)
 For example, they might believe that it’s absolutely true that you should not lie to someone else.
-Unless, … and here they can provide a laundry list of exceptions.
+Unless … and here they can provide a laundry list of exceptions.
 Anyway, I don’t want to get sidetracked by that philosophical discussion, or any other for that matter.

 Let’s just go with this idea for a few minutes.
 Let’s assume your parents were no exception.
 They had ideas about how children should behave and about their status relative to a child’s.
 No doubt, you ran afoul (today’s new vocabulary word) of one or more of these ideas and did not quite measure up.
 After all, you may have had your own ideas, or may not have really thought about this because you were too busy playing and having fun.
 In any case, let’s imagine that your parent let you know just how far afoul (using it whenever appropriate to solidify it in my brain) you went and did so in a frightening or otherwise unpleasant manner.
 After all, you were just a little kid and got frightened easily back then.

 Rightfully so, your body reacted with a fight or flight response to this presentation from your parent.
-Something called a “body memory” then formed that remembered how your body felt in that moment.
+Something called a “body memory” then formed that remembered how your body felt at that moment.
 This might have included muscle tension, an elevated heart rate, a knot in your stomach, and so on.
 This body memory formed in a part of your brain that lives “outside of time.”
-In other words, information stored in a body memory has no time stamp, so when it’s activated, it’s as if the event being remembered is still going on.
+In other words, information stored in a body memory has no timestamp, so when it’s activated, it’s as if the event being remembered is still going on.

 Further, body memories often get stored with no link to the actual event being remembered.
 This happens because the “autobiographical” part of your brain gets turned off or turned down when the “fight or flight” part of your brain gets activated.
 Therefore, that part of your brain is not consciously aware of what your body is doing at the time.
 So, you have a body memory without a story to go along with it.
 By the way, this all happens by design as part of the survival mechanism your brain controls.